 Westmoreland County – Fort Ligonier: Dating back to the French and Indian War, Fort Ligonier explores what life was like for the British soldiers who fought in western Pennsylvania during the war.
 The recreated fort features a fantastic museum, authentic demonstrations, and lets visitors learn about a little-known period of history.
 Find out more in my full article about Fort Ligonier.

 Wyoming County – Tunkhannock Viaduct: When the Tunkhannock Viaduct was completed in 1915, it was the world’s largest concrete structure.
 Today, this bridge still carries daily train traffic across the Tunkhannock Valley.
 The bridge is an imposing presence over the borough of Nicholson and has to be seen to be believed.
-For more information, check out this article I wrote for PennLive.
+For more information, check out our article on this amazing bridge.

 York County – Martin’s Potato Chip Factory Tour: York County takes pride in its many factory tours, and none are cooler than the tour of Martin’s Potato Chip Factory in Thomasville.
 Tours here give visitors a chance to walk along the factory floor and see where some of the state’s best chips are made.
 Find out more in my full article about the tour.